elsampsa/websocket-mse-demo/README.md

 ```
 killall -9 nginx; python3 ws_serve_new.py rtsp://user:password@ip-address
 ```
-An X-window is opened to shows you the live video stream.
+An X-window is opened that shows you the live video stream.

 ### 2. Open your browser
 Your low-latency live video is now available at [http://localhost:8089](http://localhost:8089)